rohan843/cybersecurity-notes/README.md

 **Router**: It is a network device that connects multiple networks together.

 **Modems**: It is a device that connects a router to the internet and enables internet access to a LAN.

+While these are physical devices, many of their tasks can be performed by virtualization tools (softwares that perform network operations).